 The Modern Statistics (MauStats) Platform is developed as a web-based platform with a central database to ensure consistency, security, and accessibility.
 The platform will help to automate and integrate the data lifecycle from acquisition to dissemination using the Generic Statistical Business Process Model (GSBPM) framework.
 The platform complies with managing data requirements for Census, SEE, SBR, Demography, and Trade processed data in this phase.
 It is also feasible for data integration based on SM requirements.
 This web-based platform consists of two applications – User Interface and Data Management System (DMS).

+In this user guide, we will be learning how to use the Admin module of the DMS application.
 The Admin module encompasses nine submodules, each of which is designed to oversee specific tasks: Classification, GIS, Access Control, Import, Export, Generate Report, Script, Audit Trail, and Resource.

 The below section explains the features and steps of using the Admin module.